-Currently, I am a graduate student in my final year at UC Berkeley working on the South Pole Telescope (SPT), a 10-meter microwave telescope at Amundsen-Scott South Pole Station in Antarctica.
+As a graduate student at UC Berkeley I worked on the South Pole Telescope (SPT), a 10-meter microwave telescope at Amundsen-Scott South Pole Station in Antarctica.
 During grad school I built and commissioned SPT-3G, the most recent camera on the SPT.
 SPT-3G makes precision measurements of the Cosmic Microwave Background, the oldest light in the universe.
-I am currently working on my thesis project.
-Using the data from SPT-3G, I am developing novel analysis techniques to measure the polarization of the CMB to search for the signature of gravitational waves imprinted during inflation.
+For my thesis, I developed novel analysis techniques to measure the polarization of the CMB to search for the signature of gravitational waves imprinted during inflation.

 Previous to grad school, I worked on a variety of projects pursuing my interest in high-energy astrophysics.
 These included doing site characterization and instrumentation for the Greenland Neutrino Observatory, an in-ice radio detector for astrophysical ultra-high energy neutrinos, and studying cosmic ray acceleration in supernova remnants with the Fermi LAT and VERITAS.

-In Fall 2022, I will start as a NASA Einstein Fellow at the University of Chicago and will subsequently hold a joint appointment as a Fermilab Lederman Fellow and as a University of Chicago KICP Fellow.
+In Fall 2025, I will hold a joint appointment as a Fermilab Lederman Fellow and as a University of Chicago KICP Fellow.